Documentation

 WebAssembly (WASM) Node Development

 Harness the power of near-native performance by writing community nodes in Go, Rust, C/C++, Zig, Python, or AssemblyScript.
-WASM nodes provide ultimate computing power with an enterprise-grade isolated sandbox (Zero Memory Leaks). nLink utilizes the wazero runtime Engine to natively process WASM internally without any CGO dependency.
+WASM nodes deliver ultimate computing power within an enterprise-grade isolated sandbox (Zero Memory Leaks). nLink utilizes the wazero runtime engine to process WASM internally without any CGO dependency.

 WASM Node Architecture & Security Restrictions

-The internal setup inside nLink employs O(1) Batch Sandbox Initialization and safe memory bindings.
-This means no matter if you pass 1 record or 1 million records through a node in a workflow, the memory overhead scales perfectly linearly without crashing.
+nLink's internal architecture employs O(1) Batch Sandbox Initialization and safe memory bindings.
+Whether processing 1 record or 1 million records through a node, the memory overhead scales linearly without risking crashes.

 Security & Data Protection: nLink’s Wasm runtime is an Air-gapped Sandbox designed to protect sensitive server data.
 By default: